jelastic-jps/redmine/README.md

 ## Redmine

-The package deploys the [Redmine](https://www.redmine.org/) solution - an open-source, cross-platform and cross-database compatible project manager built using the Ruby on Rails framework.
+The package deploys the [Redmine](https://www.redmine.org/) solution - an open-source, cross-platform, and cross-database compatible project manager built using the Ruby on Rails framework.

 ## Environment Topology